Learning Task Automata for Reinforcement Learning using Hidden Markov Models: Mathematical Implementation of HMM Learning

 where each $A_{ij}B$ is the $B$-sized matrix of the scalar $A_{ij}$ multiplied by $B$. \end{definition}

 The mathematical setup for converting a product MDP into an HMM is as follows (applies to any matrix-based implementation, this is not unique to our programmatic implementation).

-We construct the product MDP according to Definition \ref{def:prodmdp} and store it as a rank-3 tensor with each layer corresponding to the dynamics induced by a specific action.
+We construct the product MDP according to Definition 4 and store it as a rank-3 tensor with each layer corresponding to the dynamics induced by a specific action.
 This implies that the dimensions of the tensor ($\mathcal{T}$ above) correspond to $|\mathcal{S}\times\mathcal{Q}| \times |\mathcal{S}\times\mathcal{Q}| \times |\mathcal{A}|$.
 Each `action layer' is equal to the matrix given by Equation \ref{eq:transtensor} above.

-Assuming uniform at random (u.a.r.) actions, we convert this product MDP to a Markov chain by summing through the action-dimension of the tensor and normalising; in other words, sum through the layers and then normalise the rows.
+We convert this product MDP to a Markov chain by summing and normalising to the fully mixed policy $\pi$.
 This results in an $|\mathcal{S}\times\mathcal{Q}| \times |\mathcal{S}\times\mathcal{Q}|$ transition matrix, representing the \textit{true} transition dynamics of the Hidden Markov model we will be looking to solve.

 The HMM learning algorithm takes as input a set of observation sequences and initial guesses for the transition and emission dynamics of the system.
 Note that this requires assuming a fixed number of hidden states in the system.
-Since we know the number of MDP states, estimating the right number of hidden states really corresponds to guessing the number of TA states, which is unknown a priori.
-If we guess that $|\mathcal{Q}|=k$, then we initialise \texttt{P\_initial\_estimate} as a $k|\mathcal{S}| \times k|\mathcal{S}|$ stochastic matrix u.a.r. when we have no prior.
+Since we know the number of MDP states, estimating the right number of hidden states corresponds to guessing the number of TA states $k$, which is unknown a priori.
+However, all that is actually required is that our guess $k$ is greater than or equal to the true number of TA states $|\mathcal{Q}|$ because guessing too many states will just generate duplication in the learnt matrix - which can easily be identified.
+It is easy to come up with an upper bound on the size of the underlying TA that is sufficient for there to be enough hidden states in the learned product MDP to capture the dynamics over $\mathcal{S} \times \mathcal{Q}$; for instance, we could base it on the cardinality of the set of labels or on some type of simplicity assumption that the task specification is unlikely to have more than 10 states perhaps.
+We then initialise \texttt{P\_initial\_estimate} as a $k|\mathcal{S}| \times k|\mathcal{S}|$ stochastic matrix by taking the Kronecker product between a $k \times k$ identity matrix and $\hat{P}_\pi$ (the estimate for the MDP's transition matrix after being induced by the fully mixed policy $\pi$).

-The observations seen consist either of the MDP state component $s$ and reward $r$, or the state label $L(s)$ and reward $r$, depending on your choice of observation set, as explained in Section \ref{sec:prodMDP}.
-In the former case, this corresponds to setting the true emissions matrix (also known as the observation probability matrix) $E^Z$ to the block matrix
+The observations seen consist of the MDP state component $s$, label $L(s)$, and reward.
+This corresponds to setting the true emissions matrix (also known as the observation probability matrix) $E^Z$ to the block matrix